halleffect235/cppLinux-tools_cfgfileHandler/useExamples.md

 - `int getInt_cfgfileParaemter(char *paramterKey, int parameter number, int *intParam)`
 - `int getFloat_cfgfileParaemter(char *paramterKey, int parameter number, float *floatParam)`
 - `int getString_cfgfileParaemter(char *paramterKey, int parameter number, char **strParam)`
+- ``
+- `   return sring, if string is quoted, string is returned verbatum with all whitespace,  `
+- `      if string is not quoted string is returned packed with all whitespace removed`
+- ``
+- `   The following errors apply to all three of these routines`
 - `      Error return -1 - no structure open`
 - `                   -2 - parameter requested exceeds max allowed 15`
 - `                   -3 - parameter key string not found`
 - `                   -4 - general fault`
+- `                   -5 - paraemeter string exceeds 50 characters`

 ### Sample Records from a typical configFile.cfg
 - `# this is a typical configuration file`